nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a buyer : `edit`

-Edits an existing buyer in the address book.
+Edits an existing buyer in the buyer list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`